younes-ammari/MultiEmailSender/README.md

-# MultEmailSender
+# MultiEmailSender
-**MultEmailSender** is a program that allows user to send email to mult users with one click.
+**MultiEmailSender** is a program that allows user to send email to mult users with one click.

 the used programming language was **'PYTHON'** .